algorand/indexer/README.md

 # Algorand Indexer

-The Indexer is an API that provides search capabilities to Algorand on-chain data.
-Data is written by [Conduit](https://github.com/algorand/conduit/blob/master/docs/tutorials/IndexerWriter.md) to populate a PostgreSQL compaatible database.
+The Indexer is an API that provides search capabilities for Algorand on-chain data.
+Data is written by [Conduit](https://github.com/algorand/conduit/blob/master/docs/tutorials/IndexerWriter.md) to populate a PostgreSQL compatible database.

 ## Building from source ##